PsichiX/emergent/book/src/decision_makers/index.md

 (a.k.a.
 AI systems).

 Decision makers only job is to do what their name suggest - make a decision about what agent should do.
-The usually contain a set of states/actions with rules to possible transitions, what differentiate one from another is how these transitions are resolved.
+They usually contain a set of states/actions with rules to possible transitions, what differentiate one from another is how these transitions are resolved.